queengooborg/Bambu-Lab-RFID-Tag-Guide/README.md

   - A Proxmark3-compatible RFID reader (recommended)
     - The [proxmark3 (Iceman fork) software](https://github.com/RfidResearchGroup/proxmark3)
       - Requires v4.20469 or higher
-      - You MUST use the Iceman fork as the original version of the software is unmaintained; all instructions and scripts are written for the Iceman fork and will not work on the original version
+      - You MUST use the Iceman fork as the original version of the software is unmaintained; all instructions and scripts are written for the Iceman fork and will NOT work on the original version
-  - A Flipper Zero
+  - A Flipper Zero (limited writing capabilities)

 ### Proxmark3 compatible readers